ON THE MOVE FOR WINTER GILLS!

 Additionally, tungsten jigs don’t hang up as easily as lighter jigs in the slush at the top of a hole, so we don’t have to be as diligent in cleaning a hole which again is important when we are moving hole to hole quickly looking for fish.

-As always, good luck on the ice and remember to include a youngster in your next outdoors adventure!
+As always, good luck on the ice, and remember to include a youngster in your next outdoor adventure!

 PHOTO – The new Tungsten Larva Fly is dynamite for finding and catching “on the move” bluegills!